TIBCOSoftware/flogo/docs/content/labs/timers.md

 ## Step 2: Add a trigger

 Flogo is an event-driven framework.
-A trigger is the entrypoint for events to, as the name implies, trigger the functionality of your app.
+A trigger is the entrypoint for events to trigger the functionality of your app.
 A trigger can be a subscriber on an MQTT topic, Kafka topic, HTTP REST interface or a specific IoT sensor.
 The trigger is responsible for accepting the incoming event and invoking one or more defined actions (flows).

 In this case you want to start with a `Timer`.
 To add a trigger, click on the "+" icon on the left hand side of the screen and select the `Timer` trigger.